megnergit/GeoSpatial_NY_Hospitals/README.md

 ------------------------------------------------------------------
 ## Output

-   If the code runs well through, you should see the following picture at the end.
+   If the code runs through, you should see the following picture at the end.

 ![fig.1](./images/screenshot1.png)